 “There is also extra help available for vulnerable consumers through schemes like the Winter Fuel Payment, Cold Weather Payment, and Warm Home Discount.”

 "It's difficult to predict - the price cap will be set at £1,928 until April 2024, and we're expecting prices to slightly decrease over the summer.
 As always, though, the more energy you use, the more you'll pay - this is a cap on unit rates and standing charges, not a cap on bills."

 "No - even if your supplier goes bust, customers should be reassured that their energy supply will continue as normal and any credit balances they built up with those suppliers will be protected."

-"Prepayment customers are already protected by the prepayment price cap.
-The cap is due to rise on 1 October but it will then stay at the same level until at least 1 April next year.
+"Prepayment customers are already protected by the prepayment price cap, which also rose to and was frozen at £2,500 on 1 October.
 There is no need to top up a lot right now, especially if that puts you into financial difficulty.

 "If you are on a prepayment meter and your supplier goes bust, don't worry, you will still be able to top up and your credit will be protected.
 The new supplier would be in touch to let you know of any changes in payment arrangements."

 "Pay less - as mentioned at the top of the page, you need to really think about the deal you're currently on and the potential costs of deals available on the market at the moment.
 Paying less may not be possible right now, but as deals come back onto the market, the situation may change.

 Waste less - be as energy-efficient as possible by tracking your energy usage with a smart meter, beefing up your insulation and switching off plugs that aren't being used.